jhernancanom/libsf/source/vjr_readme.txt

 Jul.09.2014
 ===========
-This project was originally cancelled in late February.
+This project was originally cancelled in late February, 2014.
 However, it has been resurrected for development and is moving forward.

 It is estimated that VJr would only be about 4 MB in size max for the full developer version with basic forms/classes/reports IDE, and runtime.